Want to transform your stairs from carpet to beautiful hardwood? Check out our staircase makeover with white risers and dark treads.

 Staircase Makeover Source List

-Catch up on our entire carpet to hardwood stairs journey:
+Catch up on our carpet to hardwood staircase before and after journey:

 Planning a staircase makeover or have any other home improvement projects of your own going on right now?
 What have been the biggest obstacles to getting them done?